glotars/glotars.github.io/_notes/Public/Welcome to the garden.md

 ---
-title : Welcome to the garden
+title: Welcome to the garden
-feed: show
+feed: hide
-date : 15-04-2021
+date: 15-04-2021
 ---

 Welcome to digital garden using Obsidian and Jekyll garden theme.
 This file is located in `_notes/Public`.
 Check the <a href="{{'/notes' | relative_url}}"> demo </a>, <a href="{{'/post/features' | relative_url}}"> features </a> to know more.